 This is the chance to get the whole class together before breaking off into the different tracks in a more informal context at this festive time of the year.

 Conferences on both fundamental and trending topics are regularly organised together with the Advanced Master SMIB Executive (Part Time).
-These can take part at the ESSEC France campuses in Cergy and La Défense.
+These can take part at whatever ESSEC campuses in Cergy, La Défense, or Singapore.

 Digital Week Competition

 The Digital Week Competition ‘DWC’ is open to students of 7 Advanced Master programmes at ESSEC including the MS SMIB.
 36 mixed student teams, or “digital consulting agencies”, will work on real case studies set by 12 companies on current issues.
 These companies will cover 1 of 4 themes linked to digital transformation: communication, marketing, strategy and corporate organisation, and smart life.